victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

 Course: [Google Data Analytics Capstone: Complete a Case Study](https://www.coursera.org/learn/google-data-analytics-capstone)

 I would like to give a big shout out to
-[Mostafa Elsayed Morse Abdelfattah](https://www.linkedin.com/pulse/google-data-analytics-capstone-case-study-1-cyclisti-mostafa-elsobky/) and [Fillips](https://github.com/spillif/Case-Study-1-Google-Data-Analytics-Cyslistics) for their hard work, and thanks to them, I was able to complete this project.
+[Mostafa Elsayed Morse Abdelfattah](https://www.linkedin.com/pulse/google-data-analytics-capstone-case-study-1-cyclisti-mostafa-elsobky/) and [Fillips](https://github.com/spillif/Case-Study-1-Google-Data-Analytics-Cyslistics) for their hardwork, and I very appreciate their effort to make this project and make it to the public.
+Because of their works, I was able to complete this project by following their guidance.

 **Introduction**